falcosecurity/falco-website/content/en/docs/rules/default-custom.md

   - /etc/falco/rules.d
 ```

-Changing these configuration entries will affect the location and the order of the files that are downloaded.
+Changing these configuration entries will affect the location and loading order of the rules files.

 ## The command line